jaked332/jaked332.github.io/essays/art-of-smart-questions.md

 In this question, the developer is surprised by the behavior of the `-->` operator in C/C++ and provides a clear code example to demonstrate this behavior.
 The developer asks where the syntax is defined in the standard and clearly specified the environment that the code was run in.

-The responses to this question were insightful and reflected the "smartness" of the question, as this question got 10K+ votes and the top responses clearly explained that the `--` and `>` were parsed together.
+The responses to this question were insightful and reflected the "smartness" of the question, as this question got 10K+ votes and the top responses clearly explained that the `--` and `>` operators were parsed together.

 ### A "Not So Smart" Question